AntiMicroX/antimicrox/BUILDING.md

 ```
 ./bin/antimicrox
 ```

+#### MSVC building tips

+Recent versions of Visual Studio (2017+) have support for cmake projects.
+Under Visual Studio 2022, building AntiMicroX is quite straight forward.
+- Ensure you have compatable versions of [Qt](https://www.qt.io/download) (5.9 works as of writing,) and [SDL2-devel](https://github.com/libsdl-org/SDL/releases/) installed.
+- Open antimicrox as a local folder in VS22.
+It should pick up the `CMakeLists.txt` and offer an option to open the CMake settings editor.
+If it doesn't, right click on `CMakeLists.txt` in the solution explorer and select `CMake settings for antimicrox`.
+- In the `Command arguments` section, add an argument to tell CMake where to find your Qt; E.g.: `"-DCMAKE_PREFIX_PATH=C:\Qt\5.9\msvc2017_64\lib\cmake"`.
+As of writing, Qt's msvc2017 works properly through vs22.
+- Under the `Cmake variables and cache` section, click the link labeled `Save and generate cmake cache to load variables.
+- If the CMake generation fails due to SDL2, find the variables named `SDL2_PATH`, `SDL2_INCLUDE_DIR`, and `SDL2_DLL_LOCATION_DIR` in the list view, and set them properly.
+You may also need to move the headers in the SDL2 include dir inside a folder named `SDL2` to match their include paths on other systems.
+- At this point you should be able to save your changes to regenerate the cmake cache, which will then allow you to build `antimicrox.exe` through Visual Studio.

 A recommended way of installation is building package typical for for your system (or building universal one like an AppImage).